JamesLuoau/Self-Driving-Car-Advanced-Lane-Lines/README.md

 The whole code structure has been designed for fast debug

-Run **main.py**, it will create target video, there is a image index in very frame, if you see any frame not right you can just pick up the images from **video_images** folder with same index file name, put this file into **test_images**, run whole unit test in **/test/sobel_test.py**, it will create images for every step so that you can do a detailed check why it's failing.
+Run **main.py**, it will create target video, there is a image index in very frame, if you see any frame not right you can just pick up the image from **video_images** folder, put this file into **test_images**, run whole unit test in **/test/sobel_test.py**, it will create images for every step so that you can do a detailed check.

 ![alt text][gif_demo]